 - Major requires 30 hours of coursework; minor requires 24 hours of coursework

-- Student societies and organizations include Students Advocating Gender Equality (SAGE), Sexual Aggression Peer Advocates (SAPA), and Organization of Women Leaders (OWLs)
+- Student societies and organizations include Spectrum, Sexual Aggression Peer Advocates (SAPA), Transcend, and Organization of Women Leaders (OWLs)

 To join our mailing list, contact Dr. Ted Clayton, program director, at firstname.lastname@example.org.